 Smart Growth and Open Space Conservation

-Economic Benefits of Parks and Open Space , Trust for Public Land, 1999.
-The publication discusses how land conservation helps communities grow smart and protect the bottom line.
-Chapters include attracting investment, revitalizing cities, boosting tourism, protecting farms and ranches, preventing flood damage, and safeguarding the environment.
+Economic Benefits of Parks and Open Space, Exit Trust for Public Land (1999): Discusses how land conservation helps communities grow smartly and protect the bottom line.
+Chapters discuss attracting investment, revitalizing cities, boosting tourism, protecting farms and ranches, preventing flood damage, and safeguarding the environment.

 The Source Protection Handbook, Exit Trust for Public Land (2005): Explains how land conservation protects drinking water sources and recharge lands and discusses best practices and case studies from communities across America.